masseydigital/az-900-exam-prep/README.md

 3) You are a rapidly growing company; unsure of infrastructure needs

 ### Platform-as-a-Service (PaaS)
-Platform as a Service (Paas) is a complete development environment in the cloud.
-It includes servers, storage, and networking, but also includes middleware such as OS's.
+Platform as a Service (PaaS) is a complete development environment in the cloud.
+It includes servers, storage, and networking, but also includes middle-ware such as OS's.

-It is designed to support the complete web application lifecycle, avoid the expense of buying and managing software licenses, and gives you the ability to manage applications and services while the cloud provider manages the provisioning.
+It is designed to support the complete web application life cycle, avoid the expense of buying and managing software licenses, and gives you the ability to manage applications and services while the cloud provider manages the provisioning.

 Common PaaS scenarios include:
-1) Development Framework: provides framework developers can use to create cloud based applicaions.
+1) Development Framework: provides framework developers can use to create cloud based applications.
 2) Analytics and Business Intelligence:
 3) Additional Services